-- Outage-restoration, in that scenario, still would prioritize key community services (hospitals, water/sewer, etc.) and outages that affect the largest numbers of customers.
+- outages that affect the largest numbers of customers.

-- We have customer service agents who can work from home, but many customers also can report outages and receive restoration-estimates using our automated phone system.
+Customer service agents are available via telephone for outage-reporting, but many customers also can report outages and receive restoration estimates using our automated phone system.

 Retail markets & REP billing companies

 We've not experienced interruptions in market activity due to COVID-19.

 More than 99 percent of our meters are advanced (aka, smart) meters.
 Service orders, including move-ins and REP switches, rarely require human intervention.

 REP agents also are encouraged to use our REP portal for certain functions, including premise searches, on-demand reads, Safety Net submissions, historical data requests and several reporting options.

 Our employees are regularly reminded of the importance of appropriate social interactions, including when wearing masks may be appropriate.